aleksibovellan/wazuh-alerts-to-signal/README.md

 signal-cli --version
 ```

-1. Use browser to open Signal's CAPTCHA generator (https://signalcaptchas.org/registration/generate).
+1. Use web browser to open Signal's CAPTCHA generator page, and pass the test: https://signalcaptchas.org/registration/generate
-2. Copy the CAPTCHA URL link from the resulted "Continue/Login" button in your browser.
+2. Copy to clipboard the successful CAPTCHA URL link from the resulted "Continue/Login" button in your browser.
 3. Paste the resulted URL into below command to start phone number registration process for the Signal-CLI:

 ```bash